-It is clear that $|p| \ge 2$.
+It is clear that $|p| \ge 2$ .

 Suppose that p' starts with ab.
 Then p'' also starts with ab.
 This b is the first letter of a block.
 Therefore the third letter in p'' is a.
 Therefore the third letter in p' is also a.
 This a is the first letter of a block.
 The second letter of this block is b.
 Therefore the fourth letter of p' is b.
 Then the fourth letter of p'' is b, which is the first letter of a block, the fifth letter of p'' is a, same as the fifth letter in p', and so on.
-Every odd letter in p is a, every even letter in p is b.
-Since p' has odd number of letters, the last letter in p' is a.
-This a is the first letter of this block is the first letter of p'', which is a - a contradiction (we found a block aa).
+Every odd letter in p is a, every even letter in p is a.
+Since a is the first letter of a block.
+The second letter of this block is the first letter of a is the first letter of a block.
+The second letter of this block is the first letter of a is the first letter of a block.
+The second letter of this block is the first letter of a is the first letter of a block.
+The second letter of this block is the first letter of a block.

 EXERCISE 2.2.3.
-Prove that t_n does not contain subwords of the form qpqpq for any words p and q.
+Prove that $t_n$ does not contain subwords of the form qpqpq for any words p and q.